Equone/MarketProject/README.md

 ### Overfitting

-The reason why the models before were without BackTesting is : the addition of BackTesting + many many criterias may lead to overfitting.
+The reason why the models above were without BackTesting is : the addition of BackTesting + many many criterias may lead to overfitting.

 Here is a clear example :